Construction Accounting 101: Principles and Best Practices

 This means that unlike traditional accounting, where businesses typically book revenue and expenses in the same period, construction accounting businesses often have to wait a long time to receive payments for their work (i.e. progress billings)․ Usually, if a project has delays, accounting companies do not get payments for all the work completed to date.

-Many construction contract terms allow for 30, 60 or even 90 days invoice payments.
+Many construction contract terms allow for 30, 60, or even 90-day invoice payments.
 Moreover, retainage withholding or disputes may delay payment even further.

 Construction accounting reflects all this in the form of a schedule of multiple payments.
 This schedule can span multiple accounting periods or even years.
 This makes construction accounting more complex than traditional accounting and requires businesses to understand their cash flow in more detail to avoid financial difficulties.